lampmerchant/tashtalk/documentation/protocol.md

 This sequence signifies the end of a frame where no exceptional conditions occurred.
 The host should regard the data preceding it as an incoming frame, process it if its CRC is correct, and await the start of a new frame.

+If the *CRC Checking* feature is enabled, this sequence also signifies that the frame's CRC was correct.

 #### 0x00 0xFE - Framing Error

 This sequence signifies a framing error - a condition in which six consecutive '1' bits are received but cannot be interpreted as a flag byte.
 The host should discard the data preceding it and await the start of a new frame.